d3v1l401/FindCrypt-Ghidra/README.md

 ## Installation

+#### Windows

 1. Find your Ghidra installation directory (e.g. "E:\Reversing Softwares\ghidra_9.0")
 2. Move "FindCrypt.java" into "Ghidra\Features\BytePatterns\ghidra_scripts"
 3. Move "findcrypt_ghidra" (database directory) into "C:\Users\your user\"
-4. Be sure "database.d3v" is inside the "findcrypt_ghidra" directory and is accessible by Ghidra (should be by default).
+4. Be sure Ghidra can access the "findcrypt_ghidra" directory both for reading and writing.

+#### Linux

+1. Find your Ghidra installation directory (e.g. ~/ghidra)
+2. Move "FindCrypt.java" into "~/ghidra/Features/BytePatterns/ghidra_scripts"
+3. Move "findcrypt_ghidra" (database directory) into ~/ (or $HOME)
+4. Be sure Ghidra can access the "~/findcrypt_ghidra" directory both for reading and writing.

 ## Usage